dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**:

-If omnia.yml playbook execution fails at this task, you need to wait for the MetalLB pods to come to running state and then re-run ``omnia.yml/scheduler.yml``.
+If your ``omnia.yml`` playbook execution fails while waiting for the MetalLB controller to be up and running, you need to wait for the MetalLB pods to come to running state and then re-run ``omnia.yml/scheduler.yml``.

 ⦾ **What to do if omnia.yml playbook execution fails to execute ``kubeadm join`` or ``kubeadm init`` command?**